danger/danger-js/docs/guides/getting_started.html.md

 ### Installation

-Adding the Danger module by `yarn run danger --dev`.
+Adding the Danger module by `yarn add danger --dev`.
 This will add Danger as a `devDependency` and make the command `danger` available by running `yarn danger`.

 ### Creating a Dangerfile